 You’re an individual who makes $20,000 working at a local retailer that does not offer employer-sponsored health insurance.
 The income threshold to qualify for Medicaid in your state is $17,774 in Modified Adjusted Gross Income, or 138% of the poverty level.
 Also assume that you paid $500 in student loan interest and contributed $2,400 to an IRA this year.
 Your adjusted gross income is $17,100, and you do qualify for Medicaid.
 Your income may appear to be too high to qualify, but don’t just assume that is the case.

 Your Adjusted Gross Income (AGI) is lower than your gross income because everyone is allowed certain deductions that lower our tax bill.
 Deductions that can lower your AGI include:

 - Alimony paid

 - IRA deductions.

 - Money contributed to a flex spending plan

-If you find that your income is just a little bit too high to qualify for Medicaid, contributing a bit more to a traditional IRA (not a Roth IRA) retirement account can reduce your MAGI.
+If you find that your income is just a little bit too high to qualify for Medicaid, you may consider contributing a bit more to a traditional IRA (not a Roth IRA) retirement account which can reduce your MAGI.
 This could save you money on healthcare in the short term, and boost your retirement savings in the long-term.